Dr-Gigavolt/dbus-aggregate-batteries/README.md

 - set the parameters in ./settings.py (22 cells LTO batteries in my case)
 - add command ln -s /data/dbus-aggregate-batteries/service /service/dbus-aggregate-batteries into /data/rc.local

 The service starts automatically after start/restart of the Venus OS.
-Afrer changing of aggregatebatteries.py or settings.py restart it by executing:
+After changing of aggregatebatteries.py or settings.py restart it by executing:

 ./restart - it kills the service which starts automatically again.